motm-therapy/website/docs/contact.md

 ## :fontawesome-solid-paper-plane: Email

+!!! tip

+    If any email buttons on this page do not work, please copy and paste the email address to where you need it;
+    your device is likely not configured to automatically open an email client to handle links of this type.

 The practice will respond to requests via email within one business day.

 [staff@motmtherapy.com](mailto:staff@motmtherapy.com){ .md-button }

-_If this button does not work, please manually email the address;_ _your device is likely not configured to automatically open an email client to handle links of this type._

 Electronic medical records may be sent to us from other providers via email.
 Please call to confirm receipt.